runtimeverification/proof-generation/README.md

 which will output the proof object (in Metamath) to `<output proof>`.

-Then, we can use a (third-party) Metamath proof checker to check the proof.
-The image contains the official reference implementation written in C, which you can run using the following:
+Then, we can use the Metamath proof checker to check the proof:

 ```
 $ metamath <output proof>/goal.mm